National Legal Hotline

 - Failing to display lights at night;

-- Riding a bike with brakes or a horn or bell.
+- Riding a bike without brakes or a horn or bell.

 Breaches of general Road Rules